csooyeonii/Health-Promotion-Project/README.md

 - Connect to urgent care line

 *It is important to note that this application is preliminary, and more data is required to improve the recommendations and increase the symptom choices available to the user.
-*In terms of improving upon this application, would be prompting user on vaccinations.
+*In terms of improving upon this application, would be prompting user on preventative measures such as vaccination.